top of page

 The key to successful marketing for associations and foundations is understanding the audience’s true intent and the specific goals (or dreams) they are trying to achieve.
 An intern or a generative AI tool can be trained to replicate a professional tone, but they struggle to pivot that tone when the objective shifts from a boardroom briefing to a community-led advocacy campaign.

-In 2026, if a member can get the same insights from a 10-second ChatGPT query as they do from your newsletter, you have a Value Gap.
+If a member can get the same insights from a 10-second ChatGPT query as they do from your newsletter, you have a Value Gap.
 This is Information Disintermediation, the process where your organization is removed as the 'middleman' of expertise because your content lacks the specialized nuance that AI cannot replicate.

 How Does Intent Mismatch Impact Stakeholder Trust?